-This table shows that 156 students were included in value-added calculations in 2016-17, with a weighted average value-added score of 3.0 for English language arts and a weighted average value-added score of 4.1 for mathematics.
-Two years of value-added results are used, when available, in calculating the weighted average value-added scores.
+This table shows that 156 students were included in value-added calculations, with a weighted average value-added score of 3.0 for English language arts and a weighted average value-added score of 4.1 for mathematics.
+Three years of value-added results are used, when available, in calculating the weighted average value-added scores.
 As in other parts of the report card, the current year is weighted more heavily than prior years' data.